-You’d think so but the weird thing is Carl says they’ve been sort of fantasising together about meeting people from other planets for ages.
+You’d think so but the weird thing is Carl says they’ve been sort of fantasising about meeting people from other planets for ages.

 -So?
 Everyone does.
 Happens all the time.
 There’s all these crazy ideas they have and then we pull the reveal and they’re all Oh!
 Er, you’re just like us then, I guess, and we have a good laugh while they tell each other the odd things they’ve been dreaming up.
 Then we get to business.

 Well that’s the thing, you see, they all kind of dream things up together.
-Carl tried to explain it to me and it’s like, well, remember when we were first learning English and we thought it was a bit odd, it being so full of all the esoteric poetic imagery, those historical and literary references and what have you?
+Carl tried to explain it to me and it’s like, well, remember when we were first learning English and we thought it was a bit odd, being so full of all the esoteric poetic imagery, those historical and literary references and what have you?

 -Yes, bloody nightmare!

 Well, Carl says it’s like that because they all sort of decide to have their imaginations agree on certain things.

 -How do you mean they all agree?
 There’s a fair few of them, aren’t there?
 They can’t all agree.
 We’re counting on a bit of confusion, aren’t we?

 Of course and there’ll be plenty of confusion, Carl’s sure of it.
 It’s just that they have this general consensus, apparently.
 On certain concepts.
 Without them even realising it sometimes.
 There’s ideas that just become standard for them.
 Archetypes, Carl calls them.
 They share all these ideas, you see, and then the good ones just kinda become the way whatever it is, well, is.